AnouK271/AnouK271/README.md

 - 👋 Hi, I’m @AnouK271
 - 👀 I’m interested in ...
-Learning math and its applications:)
+Learning math and its applications:) I especially love fractals.
 - 🌱 I’m currently learning ...
 Python and SQL
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ... anousha.k271@gmail.com